prabakaranrvp/LibraryManagement/README.md

 **Configuration**

 1. Install NodeJS from http://nodejs.org/
+2. Download this project as ZIP file and extract in your desired location
 2. Go to the **config.json** file and update the local path of the folder
 3. You can also provide the Waiting period for teacher and Stduent seperately in the config.json